 (The KOREAN WAR – continued)

-President Truman responded to Kim Il Sung's invasion of South Korea by giving additional support to the French in Vietnam and by sending the Seventh Fleet to defend Taiwan.
+President Truman responded to Kim Il-sung's invasion of South Korea by giving additional support to the French in Vietnam and by sending the Seventh Fleet to defend Taiwan.
 Mao Zedong and his associates in Beijing, China, were concerned.
-Their regime was less than a year old, and they were concerned that the new aggressiveness by the U.S. would encourage Chinese "reactionaries."
-Concerning Taiwan, they saw what they called U.S. imperialism interfering in China's internal affairs.
-They wanted to demonstrate to China's masses that they were able to protect China's prestige and interests, but they decided to put on hold their plans to "liberate" Taiwan.
+Their regime was less than a year old, and they were concerned that new US aggressiveness would encourage Chinese "reactionaries."
+Concerning Taiwan, they saw what they called US imperialism interfering in China's internal affairs.
+They wanted to demonstrate to China's masses that they were able to protect China's prestige and interests, while they kept on hold their plans to "liberate" Taiwan.

-By October 9, 1950, China had massed four armies and three artillery divisions on the Yalu River – the force's commander, Peng Dehuai, complaining that he could use 700 more trucks and 600 more drivers.
+By October 9, 1950, China had already massed four armies and three artillery divisions on the Yalu River – the force's commander, Peng Dehuai, complaining that he could use 700 more trucks and 600 more drivers.
 On October 10, in Moscow, Stalin and representatives from China met and discussed Korea.
-The purpose of the Chinese was to get as much help from the Soviet Union as possible.
+The Chinese were trying to get as much help from the Soviet Union as possible.
 Stalin complained that North Korea was about to be defeated.
-The Chinese pretended hesitation about intervening, but Stalin encouraged them, countering that the U.S. was a menace to China's security and would be especially so if UN forces reached the Yalu River.
-Stalin said that the Soviet Union could not send troops because the Soviet Union had already committed to withdrawal from North Korea.
+The Chinese pretended hesitation about intervening, but Stalin encouraged them, countering that the US was a menace to China's security and would be especially so if UN forces reached the Yalu River.
+Stalin said that the Soviet Union could not send troops because the Soviet Union, in 1948, had committed itself to an agreement to withdraw from North Korea.
 Besides, he claimed, his border with Korea was too small.
 But, he said, the Soviet Union would provide the Chinese sufficient military equipment and war material – weapons and ammunition left over from World War II.
 The People's Republic of China was, however, to pay the Soviet Union for all military supplies, which created some bitterness among the Chinese Communist leadership that was to last for years to come.

-U.S. Military intelligence was aware of the Chinese troops across the Yalu River and described them as five divisions probably intending to protect China's hydroelectric generating plants.
+US Military intelligence was aware of the Chinese troops across the Yalu River and described them as five divisions probably intending to protect China's hydroelectric generating plants.
 On October 15, 1950, MacArthur met President Truman on Wake Island.
 He assured Truman that victory was won in Korea and that the Chinese would not intervene.
 The Chinese, he said, have 300,000 men in Manchuria, "but only 50 to 60 thousand could be gotten across the Yalu River."
 They have no air force, he said, "and if they tried to get down to Pyongyang there would be the greatest slaughter."
-And from Truman, MacArthur received his fifth Distinguished Service Medal.
+There, on Wake Island, Truman awarded MacArthur his fifth Distinguished Service Medal.

-United Nation forces entered Pyongyang on October 15.
+During the Wake conference, US and other UN forces were charging into North Korea.
+They entered Pyongyang on October 15.
 Mao and his associates worried that the UN forces would soon be at the Yalu River, and they decided to send their armies across the river, near the Chinese city of Dandong and a hundred miles upriver, near Manpo.
 It was a hush-hush operation, with the first of the Chinese troops dressed in North Korean uniforms.

-MacArthur could have halted his troops at Korea's narrow neck – around 100 miles wide – which would have left the UN forces with 90 percent of the Korean population and Pyongyang.
-This is what Winston Churchill would have liked MacArthur to do.
+MacArthur could have halted his troops at Korea's narrow neck – around 100 miles wide and 100 miles or more south of the Yalu River border.
+This would have left the UN forces with 90 percent of the Korean population and Pyongyang.
+This is what Winston Churchill, opposition leader in Britain, preferred that MacArthur do.
 A demilitarized zone could have been proposed between this line and the Yalu River.
-But MacArthur was in no such cautious frame of mind.
+But MacArthur didn't want it.
 He headed for a 400-mile wide border.
-He split his forces, sending U.S. troops up the west side of the peninsula and other U.S. troops up the east side, with mountains between them.
-The Joint Chiefs of Staff at the Pentagon had ordered that only Korean forces be sent to the Yalu.
-MacArthur was doing it his way.
-The Joint Chiefs of Staff were acquiescing, and MacArthur was sending what he thought were spare supplies and ammunition back to Japan.
+He split his forces, sending US troops up the west side of the peninsula and other US troops up the east side, with mountains between them.
+The Joint Chiefs of Staff at the Pentagon had ordered that only Korean forces be sent to the Yalu, but MacArthur was doing it his way and the Joint Chiefs of Staff were acquiescing.
+And MacArthur was confident enough that he was sending what he thought were spare supplies and ammunition back to Japan.